 - an underground masonry/concrete digester, or

 - a plastic bag digester.

-The purpose of the information presented here and in the few pages listed immediately above is to offer you a general understanding about how to build various kinds of small biogas digesters.
-There are plenty of sites around that offer information that could be similarly described— several are linked from these pages— but here you are likely to find information that few other sites offer, and which will help you decide among the designs described on the web.
-Read on.
-See if it’s not so…
+Now if you’ve looked around, you know that there are plenty of sites that promise information that might be similarly described— several are linked from these pages— but here you are likely to find information that few other sites offer, and which will help you decide among the designs described on the web.
+(Read on and see if it’s not so…)

 |Next:||How to build a 55-gallon digester|